chankl78/alpinenginxphp/README.md

-# Creating a Laravel 7.* with Framework7 or Quasar Framework in Docker
+# Creating a Laravel 8.* with Framework7 or Quasar Framework in Docker

-This is to create a development enviornment in docker container for my macbook pro, hosting laravel 7.* with quasar 1.* or framework7 in alpine 3.10, nginx 1.17.9 and php 7.4.4
+This is to create a development enviornment in docker container for my macbook pro, hosting laravel 8.* with quasar 1.* or framework7 in alpine, nginx and php

 Most likely I will always continue to upgrade alpine, nginx & php version.